CountBricks: How Much to Install a Transfer Switch at Home

 Lessons for Future Clients

-• Placing the generator closer to the service entrance could have saved $240 in materials
+• Placing the generator closer could save $240

-• Upgrading the main panel simultaneously would have reduced permit fees by $75
+• Upgrading the panel could reduce permit fees

 Get Your Own Line-Item Estimate

-Every home layout is unique, but the CountBricks process stays the same.
-One short voice call, instant AI takeoff, and a clear price you can approve on the spot.
-Compare options, adjust scope, and sign digitally—right from your phone.
-Visit CountBricks.com/services to explore transfer switch packages today.
+Every home is unique, but our process is consistent.
+Get a clear price you can approve on the spot.
+Visit CountBricks.com to explore packages today.